 - Applicants must submit their application through a social worker / healthcare professional of Referring Offices designated by SWD (Please see NOTE 1) who will act as the Responsible Officer to initiate the application for the applicants.

 - The Responsible Officer will perform initial screening and submit the application on behalf of the applicant by using the application form [LDS Form 5a (Infirmary)] and MAIL to the HA Central Infirmary Waiting List (CIWL) Office.

 - Applicants are not allowed to choose individual Infirmary Units.
 They can indicate ONE choice regarding the region of preference for the HA General Infirmary Service on the application form (i.e. ‘No preference’, ‘Hong Kong’, ‘Kowloon’ or ‘the New Territories’).

 - The HA CIWL Office will review the appropriateness of the application based on the information provided and refer applicant to the HA Community Geriatric Assessment Team (CGAT) for assessment of eligibility.

 The applicant is obliged to inform the Responsible Officer for any change(s) to his/her information or records throughout the application process.
 The Responsible Officer should then update the HA CIWL Office by submitting the Updating Data Form [LDS Form 7a (Infirmary)]

 - Eligible applicant will be put on the Central Infirmary Waiting List (CIWL) for placement in infirmary beds.
 The HA CIWL Office will inform the Responsible Officer who will, in turn, notify the applicant.
-Placement will be offered on a first-come first-served basis according to the registration date when the applicant is assessed to be eligible.
+Placement will be offered on a first-come first-served basis according to the registration date of the application (Please refer to NOTE 2).

 - For non-eligible applicant, the HA CIWL Office will inform the Responsible Officer who will make other arrangements with the applicant as appropriate.